MarcoASilva/jwti/readme.md

 await jwti.verify(token);
 ```

-# Invalidate all previously signed tokens for a user
+## All tokens of a user

+that were signed with jwti

 ```typescript
 const token = await jwti.sign('payload', 'secret', { user: 1 });